Looking for a fun Oahu adventure? Scroll to see 4 of the best spots for kayaking Oahu plus the best Oahu kayaking tours.

-Kaneohe Bay is protected by a barrier reef, which blocks off much of the ocean current.
-You’ll also see plenty of sea creatures on your kayaking journey due to the barrier reef’s proximity to the bay.
+The water in the bay is very calm because it’s protected by a barrier reef, which blocks off much of the ocean current.
+You’ll also see plenty of sea creatures on your kayaking journey due to the barrier reef’s proximity to the bay!

-From Kaneohe Bay, kayakers of all skill levels can easily get to Sunken Island and Coconut Island (yes, the same Coconut Island that Gilligan’s Island was filmed on!)
+From Kaneohe Bay, kayakers of all skill levels can easily get to Sunken Island and Coconut Island.
+And yes, this is the same Coconut Island that Gilligan’s Island was filmed on!

-If you don’t have your own kayak, you can rent one.
-Along with your kayak rental, you’ll receive a safety orientation from a certified instructor.
-You can also rent stand-up paddle boards or snorkeling equipment.
+If you don’t have your own kayak, you can rent one near Kaneohe Bay.
+And when you go with the rental company in the link, you’ll receive a safety orientation from a certified instructor.
+They also rent out stand-up paddle boards or snorkeling equipment.

 2. Kailua Beach/Lanikai Beach

-Kailua Beach Adventures offers kayak rentals within walking distance of the beach.
+If you need kayak rentals, I suggest going with Kailua Beach Adventures.
+They’re within walking distance of the beach.
 You can opt to rent their kayaks for a self-guided adventure, but they also offer guided kayaking tours in Kailua Bay.
-You’ll be picked up from Waikiki for your guided tour before embarking on a half-day journey or a short, relaxing trip.

 3. Kahana Bay